onenorth/cuda/README.md

 > git clone git@github.com:onenorth/cuda.git
 ```

+>> NOTE: Everything that follows in this document assumes that you first navigate to the project
+directory in your terminal, thereby you will execute all commmands within the repo project directory

 #### Cloning and initializing submodules
 To clone and initialize any required submodules, run the following command from
 the command line after you clone the repository: